Special Awards Organizations

 The American Meteorological Society (AMS) is the nation's leading scientific and professional society advancing the atmospheric and related sciences, technologies, applications, and services for the benefit of society.
 Founded in 1919, the AMS has a membership of more than 14,000 professionals, students, and weather enthusiasts.
 AMS offers numerous scholarships and fellowships to support students pursuing careers in the field.

 The American Physiological Society (APS) is a nonprofit devoted to fostering education, scientific research, and dissemination of information in the physiological sciences.
-The Society was founded in 1887 with 28 members and today has over 10,500 members.
-APS participates as a Special Awards Sponsor for the ISEF.
+The Society was founded in 1887 with 28 members and today has more than 10,500 members.
+APS participates as a Special Awards Sponsor for the Intel ISEF.
 Each year, the APS recognizes outstanding high school research projects in life sciences.
-Four students receive cash awards and a year's subscription to the APS journal, Physiology.
+Four students receive cash awards and a year's subscription to the APS journal, "Physiology."

 The American Psychological Association is the largest scientific and professional organization representing psychology in the United States.
 APA is the world's largest association of psychologists, with nearly 130,000 researchers, educators, clinicians, consultants and students as its members.
 APA’s mission is to advance the creation, communication and application of psychological knowledge to benefit society and improve people's lives.